In his junior season, UW Huskies ascending tight end Cade Otton is out to ‘win everything’

 So far, he has made a positive impression.

 “With coach Cato, it’s been an awesome time having him as our coach so far,” Otton said.
-“Obviously he was with the program so far and I was able to interact with him quite a bit before he was our tight ends coach.
+“Obviously he was with the program so far, and I was able to interact with him quite a bit before he was our tight-ends coach.
 Now that he’s our coach obviously I spend a lot more time with him.
 He’s incredibly smart, works really hard and knows how to motivate us to work hard ourselves.
 So it’s been an awesome start.”

 But the challenge, of course, will be to finish — to “win everything.”
-Even without fans in attendance, or non-conference games.
+Even without fans in attendance or non-conference games.
 Even with a first-time starting quarterback, a first-year head coach, a first-year tight ends coach and a first-year offensive coordinator.
 Even in 2020.

 Don’t tell Otton about the odds.
 And if you do, fair warning: you’ll receive the same answer.